Neo Pop Art

 These urgent protests were also the starting ground for a new take on visual forms.
 The Act Up stickers were early forms of what is now called sticker graffiti.
-Human chains continue as a form of protest, but sometimes as performance art, and the lapel ribbons have been replicated many times over in Pink, Yellow, blue, and other colors, for other causes.
+Human chains continue as a form of protest, but sometimes as performance art, and the red lapel ribbons of AIDS Awarness have been replicated many times over in Pink, Yellow, blue, and other colors, for other causes.

 Kieth Haring and Jean Michel Basquiat were two important figures in what became known as Neo Pop Art because they drew images from Graffiti and hip-hop culture.
 Some considered them opportunists for capitalizing on and misrepresenting those cultures, while others considered their works as innovations that bridged gaps between forms from street culture and forms in the art world.

 The Names Project and the AIDS Memorial Quilt were also forms deployed as a visual demonstration of social action.
 Its impact illustrated the massive numbers of people who had died of HIV and AIDS in just a few years.
 The quilt was one of the first of its kind.
 Individuals, and groups created quilt squares in memory of someone they knew who died of AIDS.
 Each square was sewn together into larger blocks and arranged on the Capital Mall in Washington, DC, to resemble a quilt covering the entire area.
 The visual impact of the quilt drew significant attention from the press and visualized the massive impact of AIDS to government officials, who had been largely unresponsive to calls for research funding.
-Artistically, The Names Project broke ground in the world of visual forms.
-The project was open to anyone who could make a quilt block, whether they called themselves artists, or not.
+Artistically, The Names Project broke ground in the world of visual forms, because anyone who could make a quilt block, whether they called themselves artists, or not.

 Continue to biographies of NeoPop Artists on this Biographies menu: http://aaep1600.osu.edu/book/menu1980s.php